Ranolazine (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Do not use this medicine together with carbamazepine, clarithromycin, itraconazole, ketoconazole, nefazodone, phenobarbital, phenytoin, rifabutin, rifampin, rifapentine, certain medicines to treat HIV or AIDS (such as indinavir, lopinavir, nelfinavir, ritonavir, saquinavir), or St John's wort.
+- Do not use this medicine together with carbamazepine, clarithromycin, itraconazole, ketoconazole, nefazodone, phenobarbital, phenytoin, rifabutin, rifampin, rifapentine, medicines to treat HIV or AIDS (including indinavir, lopinavir, nelfinavir, ritonavir, saquinavir), or St John's wort.

 - Do not eat grapefruit or drink grapefruit juice while you are using this medicine.

 - Do not drink alcohol while you are using this medicine.

 - Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, or heart rhythm problems.

 - This medicine may cause the following problems:

 - Do not use this medicine to treat a sudden onset of chest pain.

 - This medicine may make you dizzy or drowsy.
 Do not drive or do anything else that could be dangerous until you know how this medicine affects you.